Butler Air Transport

-Butler Air Transport was an Australian airline founded by C. Arthur Butler to operate air transport primarily among New South Wales airports in Australia, from 1934 until 1959.
+Butler Air Transport was an Australian airline founded by Arthur Butler to operate air transport primarily among New South Wales airports in Australia, from 1934 until 1959.

 History

-Arthur Butler, OBE (1902–1980) was an English-Australian aviator whose first aviation experience was as a toolmaker and later ground engineer in Sydney then Hay.
+Arthur Butler was an English-Australian aviator whose first aviation experience was as a toolmaker and later ground engineer in Sydney then Hay.
 Butler was engineer to pilot Francis Stewart Briggs who taught Butler to fly at Hay.
 After getting a pilot's license, he became a barnstormer before, in 1934, winning the contract for the Charleville to Cootamundra leg of the England-Australia airmail route.
-The Butler Air Transport Co lost the contract on the contract's expiry in 1938, but went on to operate as a civil airline, serving country towns in New South Wales and Queensland.
+Butler Air Transport Co lost the contract upon its expiry in 1938, but went on to operate as a civil airline, serving country towns in New South Wales and Queensland.

 During World War II Butler Air Transport continued operating on a limited scale and also manufactured parts for the Australian war effort on a cost-recovery basis.
 At the end of the war, Butler registered Butler Air Transport Pty Ltd as a public company.
 It became the most successful airline in New South Wales, operating three Douglas DC-3s, Avro Ansons, De Havilland Herons and three Airspeed Ambassadors.